yehia67/documentation/ict/0.1/how-to-guides/getting-started-api.md

-# Getting started with the Ict REST API
+# Get started with the Ict REST API

 **The Ict REST API allows you to programatically configure a node, download the latest Ict Java file, update IXI modules, as well as access data from neighbors, log messages, and IXI modules.**